Tydd St Giles: Northern Ireland

-Brigstock and Wren Charity
+Brigstock and Wrens Charity

-The village is home to a local charity, Brigstock & Wren (B&W).
-B&W was recognised as a charity in 1910, to help people in the parish.
-At the time of the charity's founding it managed 29 acres of land and three cottages in Tydd St. Giles, B&W also controlled 12 acres of land in Sutton St. Edmund.
+The village is home to a charity, Brigstock & Wrens (B&W).
+B&W was recognised as a charity in 1910, to administer funds and manage land for the benefit of the inhabitants of the parish of Tydd St Giles.
+At the time of the charity's founding it managed 29 acres of land and three cottages in Tydd St Giles, B&W also controlled 12 acres of land in Sutton St Edmund.
 The aid from B&W generally comes in the form of money, although sometimes items will be bought for applicants considered worthy of aid.
 The committee of B&W consists mostly of local landowners, all elected by the wider membership.
 The parish priest is an ex officio member of the committee.